Five Keys to Understanding the Emotional Impact of Upper Limb Loss

 Not every person who experiences limb loss needs to work with a counselor.
 Some people work through depression on their own, over time.
 Having a strong circle of support that includes family members, pets, friends and a peer support group will go a long way to helping you heal and move forward.
 But if your emotions are overwhelming and last more than a few weeks, reaching out to a counselor is definitely warranted.

 It takes strength to admit that you’re struggling.
 People with clinical depression may do the bare minimum to survive every day and spend a lot of time in bed or sleeping.
 Seeing a counselor can reduce that sense of hopelessness and exhaustion.
 It is possible to move forward again and it’s easier to do that with professional support.
-Your physician, case manager, or physical/occupational therapist may be able to refer you to a counselor or you can search professionals in your area on this national database from Psychology Today.
+Your physician, case manager, or clinical therapy specialist may be able to refer you to a counselor or you can search professionals in your area on this national database from Psychology Today.

-Many amputees say they get the best advice from other amputees—people who know from experience what it’s like to lose a limb or be born with a limb difference.
+Many amputees say they get the best advice from other amputees — people who know from experience what it’s like to lose a limb or be born with a limb difference.
 “If I Knew Then What I Know Now,” a YouTube video from shoulder-level amputee Meghan Absten, takes a look at loss, grief, struggle and moving forward.

 Another two resources are Arm Dynamic's Private Facebook Support Group (you must ask to be a member) and a blog post (aimed at people with partial hand and finger loss, but helpful overall) from Naked Prosthetics that looks at the connection between mental health and partial hand amputation.